 Birds of the Arroyo

 The Pasadena Audubon Society has prepared a list of more than 180 species that shows all the birds that have been seen in the Arroyo Seco, including those of historical significance.
-Birders must be aware that the abundance codes are for birds in proper habitat.
-Thus to find a Mountain Quail one must search the conifer forest or chaparral of the upper Arroyo headwaters above 1000 feet, while a Killdeer may be found on wet lawns or stream channels along the lower Arroyo.
+Birders should be aware that the abundance codes are for birds in proper habitat.
+Thus, to find a Mountain Quail one must search the conifer forest or chaparral of the upper Arroyo headwaters above 1000 feet, while a Killdeer may be found on wet lawns or stream channels along the lower Arroyo.

 Good birding!
-And if you see a bird not on this list, please contact Pasadena Audubon Society.
+And if you see a bird not on this list, please contact the Pasadena Audubon Society.

 California eBird